Several European Huns were found to have relatives among the Asian Xiongnu.

 Геномный анализ показал, что у большинства людей из Карпатского бассейна, умерших в конце IV — конце VI века нашей эры, отсутствовала примесь из популяций, связанных с Восточной (или Северо-Восточной) Азией. В разном объеме последнюю ученые обнаружили в геномах 19 человек из этого региона. Причем даже у людей, похороненных в могилах так называемого восточного типа, пропорция азиатских предков заметно отличалась, как и время их смешения с разными популяциями из более западных частей Евразии. Это говорит о том, что гунны не были однородной популяцией (что предполагалось и ранее). Более того, прибыв в Карпатский бассейн, они, видимо, продолжили смешиваться с местными группами.

-The scientists paid special attention to the analysis of common-by-descent genome segments (IBD), which allows determining the relationship between individuals up to the eighth to tenth degree.
-This work made it possible to find a number of pairs of relatives, including between several people from Asian monuments of the Xiongnu nobility, buried several hundred kilometers from each other.
-However, the most important discovery was that through common-by-descent segments in the genomes, it is possible to link several people from the burials of the "eastern type" from the Carpathian Basin and representatives of the Xiongnu elite of the late period through people from burials of the 3rd-4th centuries AD, excavated in the steppe zone between the two regions.
-In addition, the researchers noted that they did not find common segments in the genomes of people from the late Xiongnu context and nomads of the 2nd-6th centuries AD from the monuments of the Tien Shan, who are also usually called Huns in the literature.
+The scientists paid special attention to the analysis of common-origin genome segments (IBD), which allows for determining the relationship between individuals down to the eighth to tenth degree.
+This work revealed a number of pairs of relatives, including between several individuals from Asian sites of Xiongnu nobility buried several hundred kilometers apart.
+However, the most important discovery was that common-origin genome segments can be used to link several individuals from "eastern-type" burials in the Carpathian Basin and representatives of the late Xiongnu elite through individuals from burials of the 3rd–4th centuries CE excavated in the steppe zone between the two regions.
+Furthermore, the researchers noted that they did not find common segments in the genomes of individuals from the late Xiongnu context and nomads from the Tian Shan sites of the 2nd–6th centuries CE, commonly referred to in the literature as Huns.

-Thus, genomic data indicate that the European Huns were not a homogeneous population.
-This primarily concerns people from the so-called eastern-type burials excavated in the Carpathian Basin, which probably contained the remains of representatives of the Hunnic military elite and members of their families.
-At the same time, some Huns, judging by the results of DNA analysis, were partly descendants of representatives of the Hunnic elite, whose burials were excavated in Asia.
+Thus, genomic data suggests that the European Huns were not a homogeneous population.
+This is particularly true for individuals from the so-called eastern-type burials excavated in the Carpathian Basin, which likely contained the remains of members of the Hunnic military elite and their family members.
+Moreover, DNA analysis suggests that some Huns were partly descended from members of the Xiongnu elite, whose burials were excavated in Asia.

-At the beginning of the second half of the 6th century AD, that is, about a hundred years after the collapse of the Hunnic state, a new wave of migrants from the East came to the Carpathian Basin - the Avars.
-Genetic analysis of the remains of the core of these newcomers showed that they were people of predominantly Asian origin, who, even after moving to Central Europe, mixed little with the local population.
+At the beginning of the second half of the sixth century AD, approximately a hundred years after the collapse of the Hunnic Empire, a new wave of migrants from the East—the Avars—arrived in the Carpathian Basin.
+Genetic analysis of the remains of the core of these newcomers revealed that they were people of predominantly Asian origin, who, even after migrating to Central Europe, mixed little with the local population.

 From DrMoro